SnowLune/note-taker/README.md

-# Note Taker Starter Code# note-taker
+# Note Taker
+An application that can be used to write and save notes.